MaterializeInc/materialize/doc/user/content/concepts/views.md

 the cluster, even for queries that do not use the index key(s).

 Indexes are local to a cluster.

+#### Considerations for indexed materialized views

+- Indexes are local to a cluster.

+- Materialized views do **not** preserve monotonicity information.
+As such, for (indexed or non-indexed) materialized views, results are not monotonic.

 See also: